 Firstly, Skye is very well connected with public transport so leaving the car can be a rewarding option, allowing you to adopt a slower pace, stay longer and experience the best of what Skye and the islands have to offer.
-However, if you want to reach the more remote parts of Skye then a car is still the best way to see it all…

-Secondly, planning and booking ahead is essential if you want to get around using public transport, but it’s well worth the effort, travelling throughout Scotland using its travel networks can open up an entirely new perception of the landscape and feed that desire for open spaces.
+Planning and booking ahead is essential if you want to get around using public transport, but it’s well worth the effort, travelling throughout Scotland using its travel networks can open up an entirely new perception of the landscape and feed that desire for open spaces.

-And thirdly, Skye is a big island, 50 miles long and 25 miles wide, Portree is the main town, the hub for buses and taxis.
+Skye is a big island, 50 miles long and 25 miles wide, Portree is the main town, the hub for buses and taxis.
 There are no trains in Skye, the closest railway station is Kyle of Lochalsh, often simply referred to as the Kyles, so it’s well worthwhile familiarising yourself with what’s possible before you travel.

 Skye – Getting There

-If you don’t want to drive, there are lots of options to consider….
+There are lots of options to consider….

 For instance, a shuttle service Jet Bus Line 11 operates every 20 minutes from Inverness airport to Inverness centre where you can pick up any number of buses and trains that connect to the highlands and beyond.

 Remember, there are no trains in Skye, they run from Inverness and only go as far as the Kyles, but you’ll need to arrange a transfer from there or change to the bus.
-If you’re arriving by air, there’s little sense in taking the train from Inverness to the Kyles unless you were collecting a hire car from one of the local hire companies listed below.
+If you’re arriving by air, there’s little sense in taking the train from Inverness to the Kyles unless you are collecting a hire car from one of the local hire companies listed below.

 Travelling to Skye by Bus

 City Link buses operate from Inverness airport and Inverness city centre and have network links all over Scotland.
-Regardless of where you are travelling from, a 3-day explorer pass would cost c.£49 and offers unlimited travel for 3 days out of 5.
+Regardless of where you are travelling from, a 3-day explorer pass would cost around £50 and offers unlimited travel for 3 days out of 5.
 The bus will take around 3.15 hours from Inverness to Portree.
 Use the City Link Journey Planner to plan your route, buy tickets in advance and book a seat.